 Puppets inspire students to read, reread, rearrange, recreate, and retell stories.
 Sock puppets are flexible and tactile tools for bringing historical and fictional characters to life, creating engaging presentations for informational text, and expressing emotions and feelings.
+On this page you will find many variations on how to make sock puppets.

 Suggested Materials List: